apache/nuttx/arch/README.txt

 	Sizes of configurable things (0 disables)

+		CONFIG_MAX_TASKS - The maximum number of simultaneously active tasks.
+This value must be a power of two.
 		CONFIG_NPTHREAD_KEYS - The number of items of thread- specific data that can be retained
 		CONFIG_NFILE_DESCRIPTORS - The maximum number of file